bensonirah/b.randrianariso/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is my personnal blog as a software developer you can visit the site in [https://b-randrianarison.vercel.app](https://b-randrianarison.vercel.app/)